How to create credentials for Google APIs

 Step 4: Enable APIs you want to work with

-To be able to send requests to a particular Google service, we should first enable the API access for that particular service.
+To send requests to a specific Google service, we must first enable API access for that service.

 To do so, click on the navigation menu icon located on the top-left-hand corner of the screen: